 The Mini Book of Pies by Sophie Conran is a great book – and actually – would make a nice Christmas present or stocking filler.
 It’s not much bigger than postcard size and is packed with lovely recipes covering sweet and savoury from both Sophie’s own collection and those of friends and families.
 She has lots of recipes on her blog too which you can read here.

-Now I know that asparagus is out of season at the moment but I took a fancy to this recipe and needed cheering up so I thought sod it on this occasion and picked some up from our local Budgen's.
-This pie is really easy to make and delicious!
+Now I know that asparagus is out of season at the moment but I took a fancy to this recipe and needed cheering up so I thought sod it on this occasion and picked some up from our local Budgen’s.
+This chicken and asparagus pie is really easy to make and delicious!
 The coconut milk just makes it a bit different.
-If you can't get asparagus, try this with leeks or broccoli.
+If you can’t get asparagus, try this with leeks or broccoli.

 Ingredients: (serves 4)